joshuamabina/blog/laravel-deployment-brain-dump.md

-### Laravel Deployment - Brain Dump!
+## Laravel Deployment - Brain Dump!

-The following are some things I documented as a way to improve the laravel deployment process.

 > **Heads up!** All opinions are mine.
 Find yours!

+The following are some lessons I documented on deploying Laravel applications, mostly based on a shared-hosting context.

-#### Server Requirements
+### Server Requirements

 The Laravel framework has a few system requirements.